arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 }
 ```

-This new naming structure aligns with the Arduino standard of using clear and descriptive names, making the library more user-friendly, especially for those new to programming with the Arduino language.
+This new naming structure aligns with the Arduino programming language standard of using clear and descriptive names, making the library more user-friendly, especially for those new to programming with it.

 ### Input/Output Modules